aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getTag() {#getTag--}

+<b>@deprecated.</b> Please use the 'tag' property instead.
 Gets a string saved with the PivotTable report.

 ```javascript
 getTag() : string;